Planned Giving to the East Grand Rapids Schools Foundation

-The Foundation’s endowment currently has a value of more than $9 million.
-The goal is to raise $2 million through planned giving.
-Once the endowment reaches $12 million, the investment earnings will generate approximately $600,000 each year to fund programs and enhancements at our schools.
+The Foundation’s endowment currently has a value of more than $14 million.
+On average, plans call for the investment earnings from the endowment to generate more than half a million dollars each year to fund programs and enhancements at our schools.

 How do I start?

 Making a bequest in your will or estate plans can be easy.
 However, it’s best to consult a legal and/or financial advisor when making this decision.
 You can also set up a time to meet with Foundation representatives to discuss the possibility.
 We’re always happy to connect with you by phone at (616)235-3535 or via email at email@example.com.

 Planned gifts can come in the form of money, property, an investment, or a percentage of an estate.
 An estate is simply a word to describe any property, money, or personal belongings that you may have at the time of your death.

 How large does a legacy gift have to be?